jsrivaya/CarND-Advanced-Lane-Lines/writeup.md

 | 940,660       | 940,650       |
 | 705,480       | 940,60        |

+By selecting this points for the transform I can efficiently select a region of interest, removing a lot of noise from the image to process.

+![alt text][image6]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?